 3. Bright Data

 Bright Data is a market leader in proxy services for scraping.
-They offer full control, deep analytics, and powerful tools like a Proxy Manager and CAPTCHA solver.
+They offer a comprehensive web scraping tool that integrates proxy management, rotating user agents, and CAPTCHA handling, making it suitable for collaborative projects involving multiple users.
+Their platform provides full control, deep analytics, and powerful tools like a Proxy Manager and CAPTCHA solver.

 Key strengths: